Behordeun/dpi-docs/docs/01_Data_Consent.md

 ## 🤝 Contributors

-This module was curated by solution architects working on DPI implementations across Africa.
+This module was curated by solution architects working on DPI implementations across Nigeria.